cavaliercoder/cavaliercoder.github.io/_drafts/post-mortem.md

 The above screen grab from Sumo Logic of the same instance shows the uptick in 499 status messages at the same time that the network I/O anomaly appeared.
-The uptick is obvious in this image, but it was visually masked on our dashboards by the thousands of successful requests occuring at the same time.
+The uptick is obvious in this image, but it was visually masked on our dashboards by the thousands of successful requests occurring at the same time.

 Reviewing the nginx logs on each server revealed an interesting pattern that helped us to understand the scope of the issue: all 499 responses were constrained to static assets only.
-Requests for dynamic content were uneffected.
+Requests for dynamic content were unaffected.

 This finding was easy to confirm locally on any of the production servers.
 A quick `$ curl -iv http://localhost/...` for any static asset would